metaplex-foundation/umi/docs/storage.md

 ## The mock storage

-Umi provides a mock storage helper class that acts as both a uploader and downloader.
-It can be used to test your application without having to setup a real storage service.
+Umi provides a mock storage helper class that acts as both an uploader and a downloader.
+It can be used to test your application without having to set up a real storage service.
 Anything that is uploaded to the mock storage will be cached in memory such that it can be downloaded later on.

 The mock storage helper is available as a [standalone package](https://github.com/metaplex-foundation/umi/tree/main/packages/umi-storage-mock) and must be installed separately.